ojhavk/ojhavk.github.io/index.md

 **Research Interests**

-Artificial Intelligence, Machine Learning, and Interdisciplinary Research
+Artificial Intelligence, Data Science, and Interdisciplinary Research

 **Hi, nice to see you here!**